queuedpixel/stimulus-package/readme.md

 ## Proposed Default Configuration

-- `[economic interval]`: One Week - 604,800 seconds
+- `[economic interval]`: 1 Week - 604,800 Seconds
-- `[stimulus interval]`: One Day - 86,400 seconds
+- `[stimulus interval]`: 1 Week - 604,800 Seconds
-- `[payment interval]`: Ten Minutes - 600 seconds
+- `[payment interval]`: 15 Minutes - 900 Seconds
-- `[desired volume]`: 10,000
+- `[desired volume]`: 1,000
-- `[desired stimulus]`: 10
+- `[desired stimulus]`: 1
 - `[minimum payment factor]`: 0

-With one player with no economic activity, that player would receive a payment of 10 currency every 10 minutes with a total payment of 10,080 currency over one week.
+With 1 player with no economic activity, that player would receive a payment of 1 currency every 15 minutes with a total payment of 672 currency over one week.

 ## Dependencies